 Exhumation is the removal of human remains (including any cremated remains) from their place of interment.
-The need to exhume is not a common occurrence and is only allowed in exceptional cases.
-However, when exhumation is required it must be done with the greatest dignity and respect and with all of the necessary legal authorisation and documentation in place.
+It is only allowed in exceptional cases.

 Reason for exhumation

-Exhumations occur for a number of reasons, some may include:
+Exhumations occur for a number of reasons including:

 A Home Office Licence